Naumu77/AIENHANCEDPlaneDockingSystem/README.md

-**Project: Aircraft Docking Guidance System**
+**Project: Aircraft Visual Docking Guidance System**

-This project implements an aircraft docking guidance system using deep learning techniques.
+This project implements an aircraft visual docking guidance system using deep learning techniques.
 The system leverages Roboflow for data labeling, YOLOv5 for model training, PyTorch for model deployment, and ONNX conversion for efficient inference on a Raspberry Pi.

 **Getting Started**